semperai/amica/docs/guides/using-windowai.md

 This guide assumes you are using a hosted LLM service.
 If you are using a local LLM service, you will need to find and follow the relevant instructions to install the LLM server and connect it to Window.ai.

-## Step 2 - Enable the server in the client
+## Step 2 - Configure Amica to use Window.ai

 ```md
 settings -> ChatBot -> ChatBot Backend -> Window.ai